-In fact, it can be downright traumatizing for both you and your kitty!
+In fact, it can be downright traumatizing for both you and your cat!

-So, below you find five ways to give your cat her medication without causing lifelong trauma for both of you.
+So, below, you will find five ways to give your cat her medication without causing lifelong trauma for both of you.

 People often joke about how hard it is to give cats oral tablets.